pingcap/docs/ticdc/ticdc-changefeed-config.md

 #   If not, next check whether the number of Regions is greater than `region-threshold`.
 write-key-threshold = 0

 [sink]
 # For the sink of MQ type, you can use  dispatchers to configure the event dispatcher.
 # Since v6.1.0, TiDB supports two types of event dispatchers: partition and topic.
 For more information, see <partition and topic link>.
 # The matching syntax of matcher is the same as the filter rule syntax.
 For details about the matcher rules, see <>.
+# NOTE: ignore this field when replicating data to the downstream other than MQ.
 dispatchers = [
     {matcher = ['test1.*', 'test2.*'], topic = "Topic expression 1", partition = "ts" },
     {matcher = ['test3.*', 'test4.*'], topic = "Topic expression 2", partition = "index-value" },